Schoeneh/sharing-is-caring/README.md

 # Snippets
-A public collection of small projects
+A public collection of my small projects